 I cut out 4 stockings from thin chipboard, and 4 from white card stock.
 I made an internal offset of the stocking (set at 0.125) for the pattern paper and cut out 4 different patterns.

 I attached Doodlebug's 3x3 scallop envelopes on the back of the stockings to hold the gift cards, and then had lots of fun embellishing each stocking with Christmas Magic odds & ends, doodle pops, and jelly clips.

 Finally, I strung a ribbon through the stocking loops and secured it to the chipboard with help from the jelly clips.
 This was a really fun project and I can't wait to hang it up on Christmas morning!

-Supplies: Affiliate links are used in this post at no additional cost to you.
+Supplies: As an Amazon Associate, I earn from qualifying purchases.
+Affiliate links are used in this post at no additional cost to you.
 I receive a small amount of compensation when you click through and shop using some of the provided links.
 This helps me to continue building my small business.
 Thank you!